 A five-star prospect is considered to be one of the nation's top 25-30 players, four star is a top 250-300 or so player, three-stars is a top 750 level player, two stars means the player is a mid-major prospect and one star means the player is not ranked.

-Rivals also assigns each player a number in their evaluation.
-Here's what they mean.
+Like, 247Sports, Rivals also assigns each player a number in their evaluation.
+The scale is different, though.
+Here's what the numbers mean: